 Mascher Space Co-op is a home for new dance in Philadelphia.
 Artist imagined, artist founded, artist shared and run, Mascher provides space that is affordable and versatile.
 We are a community of support that cultivates a flow of ideas and modes of deep problem solving and inquiry.
 Bound not by aesthetics, but a common commitment to working cooperatively and sharing administrative tasks and resources, Mascher wildly nurtures the development of its Artists-In-Residence at various stages in their careers, lines of research, and explorations.

-Mascher Space Co-op, a home for new dance in Philadelphia, was founded in 2005.
+Mascher Space Co-op, a home for new dance in Philadelphia, was founded in 2005 by Rebecca Patek and Liza Clark.
 Mascher is an artist-run private studio in Old Kensington that provides a home for independent dance artists and small companies to develop and perform their work, as well as teach classes and workshops.
 In addition to offering affordable rehearsal space, Mascher has been the instigator and partner in a number of beneficial programs for the Philadelphia contemporary dance community: IN FLUX Performance Series, Low Lives, FALLS BRIDGE: new movement, improvisation and performance festival, Philly Dance COSMOS Contemporary Dance Class Series, CURRENT evenings of live art and Fresh Juice: Artist in Residence performances.

 With the assistance of Philadelphia Dance Projects, fifty mounted theater seats were acquired from the Annenberg Center in the summer of 2006, making Mascher into a comfortable, informal performance venue.
 Mascher has been the recipient of several Professional Development grants from Dance Advance for members to study with master artists such as Katsura Kan, Deborah Hay, Miguel Gutierrez, and Kira Kirsch and was a 2010 / 2011 Philadelphia Cultural Fund recipient.
 Mascher was named the “Next Collective Art Space” by the Philadelphia Weekly in March 2007, the “Best Experimental Dance Lab” by the Philadelphia City Paper Choice Awards in October 2007.